-Table 3: Recommended Specific Dosage Modifications for Adverse Reactions in Combination with Axitinib
+Table 3: Recommended Specific Dosage Modifications for Adverse Reactions for KEYTRUDA in Combination with Axitinib

-Treatment Adverse Reaction Severity Dosage Modification KEYTRUDA in ALT or AST increases to at least 3 times but less than 10 times ULN without concurrent total bilirubin at least 2 times ULN Withhold both KEYTRUDA and axitinib until resolution to Grades 0 or 1 combination with axitinib Liver enzyme elevations ALT or AST increases to more than 3 times ULN with concurrent total bilirubin at least 2 times ULN or ALT or AST ≥10 times ULN Permanently discontinue both KEYTRUDA and axitinib
+Treatment Adverse Reaction Severity Dosage Modification KEYTRUDA in combination with Liver enzyme elevations ALT or AST increases to at least 3 times but less than 10 times ULN without concurrent total bilirubin at least 2 times ULN Withhold both KEYTRUDA and axitinib until resolution to Grades 0 or 1 [†] axitinib 2.10.
+0.2,110 0.01410.10 ALT or AST increases to more than 3 times ULN with concurrent total bilirubin at least 2 times ULN or ALT or AST ≥10 times ULN Permanently discontinue both KEYTRUDA and axitinib

-\ Consider corticosteroid therapy
+Consider corticosteroid therapy

-KEYTRUDA in Combination with Lenvatinib
+Recommended Dose Modifications for Adverse Reactions for KEYTRUDA in Combination with Lenvatinib

-When administering KEYTRUDA in combination with lenvatinib, modify the dosage of one or both drugs as appropriate.
+When administering KEYTRUDA in combination with lenvatinib, modify the dosage of one or both drugs.
 Withhold or discontinue KEYTRUDA as shown in Table 2.
-Refer to lenvatinib prescribing information for additional dosage modification information.
+Refer to lenvatinib prescribing information for additional dose modification information.